buhrmi/vue-sync/README.md

 # vue-sync

-Sync Vue Component state with:
+Sync Vue Component state with browser URL params

-* **URL Parameters**:
 Makes for easy bookmarking and sharing of vue state using the browser URL, also works server-side when using vue-router.
-* (TODO) **Local Storage**:
-  Easily syncs vue state across multiple browser tabs
-* (TODO) **Global State**:
-  Simple shared state without the Vuex jazz.

 ## Install